Prepare, Prepare, Prepare,

 Prepare your material

 Do I have to say it again?
-Purpose is the focal point, the starting point of your presentation, if you haven’t looked at that , go there right now and discover speech purpose then come back here to continue
+Your Purpose is the focal point, the starting point of your presentation, if you haven’t looked at that, go there right now and discover speech purpose then come back here to continue

-When we don’t reinvent ourselves each time, we are standing still and since the world continues to move and change , standing still means we are going backwards.
-The best way t know what you have done so you can improve is to record yourself every time you give a presentation.
+When we don’t reinvent ourselves each time, we are standing still and since the world continues to move and change, standing still means we are going backwards.
+The best way to know what you have done so you can improve is to record yourself every time you give a presentation.

 Prepare your purpose

 > focus on your ideas > eliminate anything that doesn’t fit> tweak the material you are going to talk about.
-If and a big IF you decide to have slides to compliment your delivery then you can decide on the graphics that support what you have to say.
-Remember to have some blanks so their attention is drawn back to you.
+If and a big IF you decide to have slides to complement your delivery then you can decide on the graphics that support what you have to say.
+Have a few blank slides so their attention is drawn back to your presentation.

 If you are in a situation where you need to have data to prove your arguments or persuasions then you will need to produce a complimentary set of documents to support your findings.
 Always give the handouts at the end of your delivery, you don’t want people ( particularly the analytical ones) trying to prove you wrong with your own data whilst you are delivering your talk and competing for their attention.